 1. Achievement Testing:

-HESI is the company that is utilized.
-On-line access to resources is available to each student and is introduced in the first semester of the sophomore year.
+HESI is the company that is utilized for standardized achievemet testing.
+On-line access to resources is available to each student and is introduced in the first semester of the junior year.
 Testing & resources continue throughout each level in the nursing program in an effort to better prepare the graduate for the NCLEX.
 An Exit Exam at the end of the senior year must be satisfactorily completed with a minimum score of 850 in order to be eligible to sit for the NCLEX.
 Specific requirements for each level of HESI exams will be included in course syllabi.
 Fees are billed separately and may change slightly from year to year.

 2. Nursing Lab Fee / Health Professions Fee: